camptocamp/c2cgeoportal/doc/administrator/administrate.rst

  *  ``KML 3D``: optional, URL to a KML to display it on the Google earth view.
  *  ``Display legend``: it checked the legend is display on the layer tree.
  *  ``Legend image``: URL to overwrite the default legend image.
- *  ``Min/Max resolution``: resolution where the layers has some data, used to zoom to visible scale, with WMS if it's empty we gets the values from the capabilities.
+ *  ``Min/Max resolution``: resolutions between which data are displayed by the given layer, used to zoom to visible scale, with WMS if it's empty we get the values from the capabilities.
  *  ``Disclaimer``: optional, copyright of the layer, used by `Disclaimer <http://docs.camptocamp.net/cgxp/lib/plugins/Disclaimer.html>`_.
  *  ``Identifier attribute field``: field used to identify a feature from the